History of Florida Hurricanes By Year

 2017 – Hurricane Irma struck with a vengeance on September 10, 2017.
 The eye of the storm passed over Cudjoe Key midway between Key West and Marathon, Florida.
 Many of the homes along Route 1 in the Keys were totally destroyed with Category 3 winds.
 Piles of debris line the highway a year later indicating the problem of getting damages out of the Keys.
 After the Keys Irma landed on Marco Island.
 At one point there were 7.7 million homes and businesses without power.
 There were 84 deaths attributed to Irma.
 One of the Strongest in the History of Hurricanes in Florida

 2018 – On October 10, 2018, hurricane Michael attacked the panhandle with winds of 160 MPH.
-The storm was the strongest to hit the contiguous United States since 1992 (Andrew).
+The storm was the worst Florida hurricane to hit the contiguous United States since 1992 (Andrew).
 Estimated damage to the United States was $25 billion.
 The beach towns along Rt.
 98 got the brunt of the storm.
 Mexico Beach sustained nearly 80 percent total destruction of beachfront homes along with major roads being washed out.
+As of our visit in late 2023, Mexico Beach is still rebuilding.
 One of the Strongest in the History of Hurricanes in Florida

 The 10 Worst Hurricanes to Hit Florida

-The list of the 10 worst hurricanes to ever hit Florida cover all of the scenarios, damages, wind speeds and all the quests about the worst hurricane to hit Florida.
+The list of the 10 worst hurricanes to ever hit Florida cover all of the scenarios, damages, wind speeds and all the questions about the worst Florida hurricane.

 Name (if named)